nikpolonsky/nikpolonsky.github.io/children.en.md

 ⁃ To help them grow in harmony with themselves.
 Understand how to nurture their natural talents, avoid stressful situations, and create a supportive environment for development.

 #### What’s the point?
 ⁃ Every child has unique qualities.
 Without understanding their true nature, we may unintentionally impose expectations that conflict with who they are.
-This analysis helps you see who your child truly is.
+This analysis helps you to see who your child truly is.

 #### What will I learn from the analysis?

 ⁃ How your child learns best.
 ⁃ What environment inspires them and what suppresses them.
 ⁃ Where their main strengths lie.
 ⁃ What they can rely on when making decisions.
 ⁃ How you influence your child and how they influence you.

 #### What does influence mean?